People allow good videos into their lives;

 From short snappy videos - for brands like Microsoft, Google and Hellmann’s Mayonnaise - that live on social channels; to full-bloodied long-form documentaries for broadcasters such as National Geographic Channel.

-Since 2008 visual storytelling has been our world; it's in our DNA.
+Since 2008 creative videos have been our world; it's in our DNA.

 If Singapore is our living room, Asia is our backyard.
 With forays down the road to Africa, Middle East and Europe.
 When filming around the world we send a core team from Singapore to work with our top-notch network of third-parties.
 This allows us to anchor insights and creative whilst being mindful of budgets.